davidezanna/My-new-project/README.md

 # A friend for everyone

-Final project for the Building AI course
+Chatting system to connect people with AI - Final project for the Building AI course

 ## Summary